WRTeam-in/elite_quiz_doc/docs/mobile/in-app-purchases.md

 - Use consistent naming, descriptions, and pricing
 - Ensure proper product types (consumable for coins, non-consumable for remove ads)
 - Configure appropriate price tiers for different markets
+- Wait for products to be approved and available for testing

 ### Step 3: Testing and Validation